St James' Park: European professional club rugby

-In April 2017 the stadium was announced as the host for the 2019 finals of the European Rugby Challenge Cup and Champions Cup.
+In April 2017, the stadium was announced as the host for the 2019 finals of the European Rugby Challenge Cup and Champions Cup.

 Newcastle Falcons

-On 21 November 2017 it was announced that Newcastle Falcons would take their Premiership Rugby match against Northampton Saints on 24 March 2018 to St James' Park.
+On 21 November 2017, it was announced that Newcastle Falcons would take their Premiership Rugby match against Northampton Saints on 24 March 2018 to St. James' Park.
 The match dubbed The Big One was the first Premiership game at the venue.

 The Falcons would return the following year to host Sale Sharks on 23 March 2019.

 Charity matches

 As well as professional matches, the stadium has been the venue for several charity football matches, including testimonial matches for Alan Shearer and Peter Beardsley.
 The stadium was also the venue of the final of The Prince's Trust Challenge Trophy, on 14 October 2007, between the Duke of Northumberland and Earl of Durham teams.

-On 26 July 2009 St James' Park hosted the Sir Bobby Robson Trophy match, in aid of the Sir Bobby Robson Foundation, in which the famous Italia '90 World Cup semi-final loss against West Germany, in which Robson's England team were beaten 4–3 on penalties after a 1–1 draw, would be replayed featuring players from the original World Cup squads and other special guests.
+On 26 July 2009, St. James' Park hosted the Sir Bobby Robson Trophy match, in aid of the Sir Bobby Robson Foundation, in which the famous Italia '90 World Cup semi-final loss against West Germany, in which Robson's England team were beaten 4–3 on penalties after a 1–1 draw, would be replayed featuring players from the original World Cup squads and other special guests.

 Video games

-The stadium has regularly featured on the popular football game series FIFA (video game series) and appears to be included on the global front cover of FIFA 13 with Lionel Messi in the foreground.
+The stadium has regularly featured on different popular football games such as FIFA and EA FC; it also appears to be included on the global front cover of FIFA 13 with Lionel Messi in the foreground.
 The title sequence of FIFA Football 2004 featuring Ronaldinho, Thierry Henry and Alessandro del Piero was shot at the stadium.

 Concerts

-The stadium has hosted concerts for many famous artists, including The Rolling Stones, Bruce Springsteen & E Street Band, Queen, Bob Dylan, Bryan Adams, Rod Stewart, Kings of Leon and Ed Sheeran.
+The stadium has hosted concerts for many famous artists, including The Rolling Stones, Bruce Springsteen & E Street Band, Queen, Status Quo, Bob Dylan, Bryan Adams, Rod Stewart, Kings of Leon and Ed Sheeran.
 In 2023 the stadium hosted two sold out nights for Sam Fender, and then three more sold out nights in June 2025 during his People Watching Tour.

 Film and television

 The stadium has also been used as an audition venue for the television show The X Factor and also reality television show Big Brother.
-St James' Park has also hosted the final celebrity matches of the Sky television reality TV show The Match.
+St. James' Park has also hosted the final celebrity matches of the Sky television reality TV show The Match.
 The stadium was used extensively as a filming location for the film Goal!, as the film follows a fictional player Santiago Muñez who signs for Newcastle.
-There is also film footage showing a game between Newcastle and Liverpool FC from 1901.
+There is also film footage showing a game between Newcastle and Liverpool from 1901.